mobile-virt/u-boot-chromebook-xe303c12/xen/README.md

 user@devuan-bunsen / % sudo apt-get dist-upgrade
 user@devuan-bunsen / % sudo apt-get clean && sudo apt-get autoremove
 ```
+If apt-get returns an error with the bunsen-configs or bunsen-conky packages during the `apt-get upgrade` step, the fix is described above at step 3 in the section above on creating the filesystem images.
 4. To boot Xen using u-boot, it is necessary to wrap the xen-4.17-armhf kernel in u-boot format with a LOADADDR set appropriately :
 ```
+user@devuan-bunsen / % cd boot
-user@devuan-bunsen / % sudo mkimage -A arm -T kernel -C none -a 0x51004000 -e 0x51004000 -d xen-4.17-armhf xen-4.17-armhf-armmp-0x51004000.ub
+user@devuan-bunsen /boot % sudo mkimage -A arm -T kernel -C none -a 0x51004000 -e 0x51004000 -d xen-4.17-armhf xen-4.17-armhf-armmp-0x51004000.ub
 ```
-5. The 6.1.61 kernel looks for init at /init instead of /sbin/init.
+5. Some 6.1.y kernels looks for init at /init instead of /sbin/init.
 So create a symbolic like as follows if it does not exist :
 ```
+user@devuan-bunsen /boot % cd /
 user@devuan-bunsen / % sudo ln -s sbin/init init
 ```
-6. Create the u-boot shell commands that will be used to boot Xen and dom0 :
+6. Create the u-boot shell commands that will be used to boot Xen and dom0.

-Create a file in a work directory named bootxen.source with these contents :
+Create a file in a /home/user named bootxen.source with these contents :
 ```
 mmc dev 1 && mmc rescan 1
 ext2load mmc 1:3 0x42000000 zImage-6.1.61-stb-xen-cbe+